-Rather than track the ball-strike count himself, Segura consulted the stadium scoreboard in center field, where the count mistakenly read 3-1 ahead of a ball, leading Segura to believe teammate Nick Maton had drawn a two-out walk.
-Segura, who had laced a single to right field moments earlier, then began his trek to second base.
-By the time Segura came to, surveying his surroundings in a state of terror, Cubs right-hander Javier Assad had already tagged him out.
+Rather than track it himself, Segura consulted the stadium scoreboard in center field, where the count mistakenly read 3-1, leading the two-time All-Star to believe teammate Nick Maton had drawn a two-out walk.
+Segura, who had laced a single to right field moments earlier, then began his trek to second base, moving 90 feet closer to what would have been the Phillies’ first run of the afternoon.
+By the time Segura came to, surveying his surroundings in a state of terror, pitcher Javier Assad had already signed his death certificate, dumping a bucket of cold water on the Phillies’ two-out rally.

-Though Wrigley’s manually operated scoreboard was the clear culprit, lulling him into a false sense of security, knowing the count is ultimately Segura’s responsibility -- and that of first-base coach Paco Figueroa, to a lesser extent.
-Mental lapses like those are bound to happen, but the Phillies are in no position to be wasting outs as they fight with the Brewers for the National League's final wild-card berth.
+Though Wrigley’s ancient, manually operated scoreboard was the clear culprit, lulling him into a false sense of security, knowing the count is ultimately Segura’s responsibility, and, to a lesser extent, first base coach Paco Figueroa.
+Mental lapses like these are bound to happen, particularly late in the year when players are running on fumes.
+However, this team is in no position to be wasting outs, with Segura’s unfortunate brain cramp immediately taking the wind out of Philadelphia’s sails in a game that saw the Phillies produce only six hits, three courtesy of reigning MVP Bryce Harper.